ccabanero/sls-openai-api/README.md

 When making client applications that utilize the [OpenAI API](https://openai.com/api/), you may want to encapsulate requests via a Micro-service layer.

-This creates a Micro-service for calling the OpenAI API using the following:
+This repo creates a Micro-service for calling the OpenAI API using the following:

 * Amazon Web Services
 * Amazon API Gateway